nrxus/faux/README.md

     // create a mock of client::UserClient using `faux` let mut client = client::UserClient::faux();

-    // mock fetch but only if the argument 3
+    // mock fetch but only if the argument is 3
     // argument matchers are optional
     faux::when!(client.fetch(3))
         // stub the return value for this mock